chatox/data-mining-course/README.md

 These are materials for a twelve-weeks undergraduate course on **Data Mining**, and include two-hour lectures and two-hour practice sessions every week.
 They were developed for third year students of the bachelor degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.

+* "The theory sessions are fun and interactive.
+The labs can be a bit long at times, but other than that the course is well made."* -- a student from the 2025 edition
 * *"This is my favorite subject I have taken so far.
 The contents are super practical and diverse.
 Every exercise and practice session we do has a purpose."* -- a student from the 2024 edition
 * *"One of the most interesting and useful courses.
 I have learned a lot."* -- a student from the 2024 edition
-* *"I think the workload is too much.
-There are too many assignments."* -- a student from the 2024 edition
 * *"A very interesting subject for students of data science.
 In practice sessions, you complete your understanding of the theory concepts."* -- a student from the 2022 edition

 ## Contents of this repository